Voter Receipts and Ballot Verification

 VoteAlly automatically purges voter Personally Identifiable Information (PII) after a configurable retention period (90 days by default).
 When this happens, voter names, emails, phone numbers, and candidate photos are permanently removed.

-Receipt codes are not affected by PII purging.
-They are stored on the Ballot record, which is structurally separate from voter data.
-Because the Ballot table has no reference to the voter who cast it, ballots and their receipt codes persist indefinitely as part of the permanent audit trail.
+Receipt codes are not affected by personal data removal.
+They are stored with the ballot data, which is completely separate from voter information.
+Because ballots have no connection to who cast them, ballots and their receipt codes are kept permanently as part of the audit trail.

 Frequently Asked Questions